 Okay, I couldn't stop at three, so here is a bonus fourth resource: Career Handouts and Tip Sheets prepared by the University of Southern California Career Center

-For more career success resources, check out my article, Success Secrets: How To Get Your Toughest Questions Answered
+For more career success resources, check out my other articles:

-Brad Waters, MSW provides career-life coaching and consultation to clients in Chicago and internationally by phone.
+Brad Waters, MSW provides career coaching-consulting to clients nationwide by phone.
 He helps people explore career direction and take action on career transitions.
-Brad holds a Master's degree in social work from the University of Michigan and Master's certification in Holistic Health Care from Western Michigan University.
-Brad is also a career & personal development writer whose books are available on Amazon and BradWatersMSW.com
+Brad holds a Master's degree in social work from the University of Michigan and is a preferred career coach for both the University of Michigan Alumni Association and Michigan State University Alumni Association.
+Request a free consultation at BradWatersMSW.com